spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-syncing.md

 For simplicity, you assume the path is going to be correct and if something happens, you will simply log an error.

 As with the `GetItem` request, you need to listen to the answer, being sure to remove it from the list of pending create requests, or retrying if there were errors.
-(In this tutorial, for simplicity, we always retry, but you should consider should consider a retry limit and appropriate error handling for your project).
+(In this tutorial, for simplicity, we always retry, but you should consider a retry limit and appropriate error handling for your project).

 ```
 ...